 Bowersville is a tiny village located in the state of Ohio.
 With a population of 266 people and just one neighborhood, Bowersville is the 756th largest community in Ohio.
-Much of the housing stock in Bowersville was built prior to World War II, making it one of the older and more historic villages in the country.
+Bowersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Bowersville real estate is some of the most expensive in Ohio, although Bowersville house values don't compare to the most expensive real estate in the U.S.

-Telecommuters are a relatively large percentage of the workforce: 9.90% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.90% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small village, Bowersville doesn't have a public transportation system that people use for their commute.